 I started a hobby blog a gazillion blog years ago (2004).
 I surprised my non-technical self when I discovered I enjoyed the technical aspects of blogging a lot more than the writing part.
-So, 6 years and many desperate questions later (from other non-technical types) I began teaching others how to blog.
+After several years and many desperate questions from other non-technical types, I began teaching others how to start a blog.
 In plain English.

 Our out-of-the-box life

 The truth is (cheesy as it sounds), the internet has changed our lives.
 We used to be a 9 to 5, in-debt, single income family, and neither of us loved our days.

 Now, we both work, doing what we love, with flexible schedules.
 We make significantly more income, our children go to school two days a week instead of five, and maybe we’ll move internationally someday.
 Our life’s motto?
 Live nimbly.

 This site is for the ones who want to call their own shots.
 The ones who want to live differently.
 The busy ones.
 The ones with expensive taste without the funds to match.
 The ones who want a family-friendly approach to streamlining life.
 The ones who want to live on their own terms, but aren’t sure where to start.

 - If you want to learn how to start your own blog, go here.

 - If you want to keep up with what’s current in the online space, sign up for the Useletter.

 - If you want to browse through my free tutorials and get an overview of my posts, go to my Contents page.

 - Call me Amy (but I’ll answer to Amy Lynn too).